StackVista/stackstate-docs/configure/health/send-health-data/repeat_states.md

 * **expiry** - Optional.
 An expiry update needs to be processed before processing `check_states`.
 This enables StackState to track how long the external checks should be present in the system if they are not sent again.
 It carries the following fields as expiry metadata:
   * **repeat_interval_s** - Time in seconds.
 The frequency with which the external source will send health data to StackState.
 Max allowed value is 1800 (30 minutes).
   * **expiry_interval_s** - Time in seconds.
-The time to wait after the last update before an external check is deleted by StackState if the external check is not observed again.
+The time to wait after the last update before an external check is deleted by StackState if the external check isn't observed again.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It contains the following fields:
   * **urn** - Data source and stream ID encoded as a StackState [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
   * **sub_stream_id** - Optional.
 Identifier for a sub set of the stream health data.
 When the stream data is distributed and reported by several agents, this allows snapshot lifecycles per `sub_stream_id`